 Mince the shallots.

-Add the shallots and cook until they are a golden brown but pay attention and keep stirring so they don't burn and you have to start all over again.
-Should take about 4 to 5 minutes.
+Add the shallots and cook until golden brown, but pay attention and keep stirring so they don't burn, and you have to start all over again.
+It should take about 4 to 5 minutes.

 Add the mustard and sherry vinegar.

 Reduce this combination by half, which takes only about 1 minute.

 Add the brandy or Cognac and cook to burn off all the alcohol—about 3 minutes.
 I like to remove the pan from the flame on the stovetop before adding any liquid that contains alcohol and can potentially blow up in my face.
 It shouldn't happen if you remove the pan, but be careful.

 Next, add the red wine and port and reduce again by half.
 This should only take 5 to 10 minutes since you are reducing much less liquid.
 You want the sauce to be simmering, so reduce the heat to medium or medium-low if it starts to boil.

 Add the demi-glace and continue reducing until the sauce is the consistency you like.I use a spoon to check for the right consistency.
 When it is thick enough to coat the back of the spoon, I'm there.